jlehrer1/sql-to-pandas/README.md

 DataFrame column names, as well as DataFrame names, cannot be SQL keywords.
 For example, a column name with "SELECT" or "select" will throw an error.

 ## Syntactical Rules
 SQL tends to be quite lax with syntax.
 However, this library is not. *Each SQL statement must end with a `;`*.
 If it does not, it will not be parsed correctly.
 For example, `SELECT ...
-FROM ...;` is one statement, as we define wwhich columns to select and which DataFrame to select them from.
-The documentation will provide a strict guideline for what consitutes a statement.
+FROM ...
+WHERE;` is one statement, as we define which columns and rows to select, which DataFrame to select them from.
+Think of each statement as being a complete mathematical expression. `SELECT ...
+FROM ...; WHERE ...;` is an incorrect statement because `WHERE` does not have a reference.
+This rules may change as the package is updated, so visit [this](https://github.com/jlehrer1/sql-to-pandas) page for the most updated documentation.

 ## Contributing:
 If you have read this far I hope you've found this tool useful.
 I am always looking to learn more and develop as a programmer, so if you have any ideas or contributions, feel free to write a feature or pull request.